rdeioris/necroassembler/README.md

 * Z80 (ZX spectrum, Sega Master System, Game Gear)
 * PowerPC (gamecube, wii)

+## Usage

+You can use necroassembler from your python code:

 ```python
 >>> from necroassembler.cpu.mos6502 import AssemblerMOS6502
 >>> asm = AssemblerMOS6502()